-Individuals having completed all of the Level 1 requirements will be able to use the designation CH.
-If

-CH CAT A or CH CAT B depending on the IBSC recognized course taken.
+Individuals having completed all the Level 1 requirements will be able to use the designation CH.
+If the candidate also completed a Category A or B course, the candidate will be able to use the designation CH CAT A or CH CAT B depending on the IBSC recognized course taken.

-Individuals having completed all of the Level 2 requirements will be able to use the designation CHTech.
+Individuals having completed all the Level 2 requirements will be able to use the designation CHTech.
+If the candidate also completed a Category B course, the candidate will be able to use the designation CHTech.
+CAT B.

-If the candidate also completed a Category B course, the candidate will be able to use the designation to obtain or claim Level 1 or Level 2 status, if they can produce evidence that they have met the necessary experience required for Level 1 or Level 2.
+Once a Level Exec status had been awarded, the applicant would only be allowed to reverse the process to obtain or claim Level 1 or Level 2 status, if they can produce evidence that they have met the necessary experience required for Level 1 or Level 2.